Defense Attorneys Experienced with Judge Julie Nicholson

 The right law firm for cases before Judge Nicholson

-Because we appear before Judge Nicholson so often, the attorneys at LEWIS & DICKSTEIN, P.L.L.C. understand what Judge Nicholson is looking for in a criminal-case defendant with regard to what actions they take outside of the courtroom to address any substance abuse issues they may have.
+Because we appear before Judge Nicholson so often, the attorneys at LEWIS & DICKSTEIN, P.L.L.C. understand what Judge Nicholson is looking for in a criminal case and what actions a defendant can take outside of the courtroom to address any substance abuse issues they may have.
 If she sees that a defendant is genuinely attempting to rehabilitate themselves through abstinence, treatment, and counseling, she will usually be impressed and be willing to work with such a person in fashioning a fair sentence.
-LEWIS & DICKSTEIN, P.L.L.C. has a network of expert, respected counselors and facilities to which we refer our clients to get them started on treatment, and we believe Judge Nicholson knows that and appreciates it.
+LEWIS & DICKSTEIN, P.L.L.C. has a network of expert, respected counselors and facilities to refer our clients to get them started on treatment.
+We believe Judge Nicholson knows that and appreciates it.